-The Amsterdam Merit Scholarships (AMS) have specifically been designed by the Universiteit van Amsterdam to offer talented and hard-working non-EU/EEA students the opportunity to pursue a degree in one of the academic fields covered by the UvA.
-The AMS programme is highly selective: only applicants with excellent study results and motivation may receive a scholarship.
+The Amsterdam Merit Scholarships (AMS) have specifically been designed by the University of Amsterdam to offer talented and hard-working non-EU/EEA students the opportunity to pursue a degree in one of the academic fields covered by the UvA.
+The AMS programme is highly selective: only applicants with excellent study results and motivation might be eligible to receive a scholarship.

 Candidates wishing to take part in the Amsterdam Merit Scholarship programme must meet the following requirements:

 - Hold a non-EU/EEA passport and not be eligible for support under the Dutch system of study grants and loans ("Studiefinanciering"; for more information please refer to: www.DUO.nl) and/or the low tuition fee.
 The scholarship office should be notified as soon as possible of any change in nationality, type of residence permit, and/or possible “Studiefinanciering” support, throughout the academic year.

 - Be fully admitted to a degree programme at the Graduate School of Social Sciences.
 Scholarship continuation is not guaranteed when a candidate changes their degree programme.

 - The AMS will not be awarded to candidates having to complete a preparatory programme (pre-master’s) before their master,

 - The only exception is if a candidate is required to only complete the Summer School Programme: Comprehensive Introduction to Research Methodology and Design (of which the costs are borne by the applicant).

 - Be admitted unconditionally to a Master's programme of the Graduate School of Social Sciences, and this programme being the first programme for the applicant, either on bachelor level or master level, in The Netherlands.

 - Be able to comply with Dutch visa regulations.

 - Be enrolled at the UvA as full-time student for the academic year and the programme for which the scholarship is awarded.